thisisnitish/nimbusdb/README.md

 - **Pub/Sub support** For Publishers and Subscribers channels.
 - **Disk Persistence** Supports Append Only Logs (AOF) for data recovery mechanism.

+# Installation and How to use this
+- Fork the repo and clone it.
+- Open 2 terminals.
+- Run command `go run main.go` in one terminal and Run command `telnet localhost 6379` in other one.
+- Important Note: NimbusDB runs on port 6379.

 # Commands
 ## SET